apache/kibble-1/docs/source/managing.rst

 Twitter
    This is a Twitter account.
 Currently not much done there.
 WIP.

-SVN
-   This is a Subversion directory.
-It currently does nothing :(

 Once you have added the resource URLs you wish to analyse, you